kimy-de/MixedImages/README.md

 ## Data Setting

-Basically, you should organize your train directory to use torchvision.datasets.ImageFolder.
+Basically, you should organize your directory to use torchvision.datasets.ImageFolder.

 + Custom dataset - use the following data structure (characteristic for PyTorch):
     ```